LandscapingHow To Prep Your Xeriscape Landscaping For Fall and Winter

 Adjust your watering schedule for reduced water needs during fall and winter.
 If you live in a climate with a fair amount of snow, like Utah, you’ll need to winterize your outdoor water system by turning off the water to the outside watering systems and bleeding the valves.
 Once transplanted plants are established (generally between one to two years), they require less water.
 Ready for some good news?
 Mature xeriscapes that use less water naturally result in fewer weeds.
 High fives all around!

-Protecting Plants From Frost
+Protecting Plants and Hardscape Elements From Frost

 Cover delicate plants with frost blankets or cloth when the forecast calls for frost.
 Frost can damage a plant beyond repair.
 Some delicate plants, especially newly planted ones, will require windbreaks to shield the plants from harsh winter winds.